Seatis/my-teaching-materials/workshop/java-spring-jpa/README.md

 - Make the todo names clickable.
 On the event a new page should appear with the details of the selected todo.
 - Add date column with date of creation
 - Add `user` table, try to find out the relationship and the connection between `todo` and `user` tables
-- Beautify the app, you can use bootstrap or be creative and work in css